Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Evo-PINN: Physics-Informed Learning with Evolutionary Algorithms

 The existence of multiple loss terms---see Eqs. (\ref{eq:loss_fn}) and (\ref{eq:physics_loss_fn})---makes PINN training intrinsically a multi-objective optimization problem.
-Since the terms $\mathcal{L}_{data}, \mathcal{L}_{pde}, \mathcal{L}_{ic}$ and $ \mathcal{L}_{bc}$ represent different physical quantities, their magnitudes may be incommensurable.
+Since the terms $\mathcal{L}_{data}, \mathcal{L}_{pde}, \mathcal{L}_{ic}$, and $\mathcal{L}_{bc}$ represent different physical quantities, their magnitudes may be incommensurable.
 In this case, the role of the scalarizing weights is not only to express preferences between the losses, but also to compensate for differences in their magnitudes.
-The possible conflict between the losses and the non-convexity of the aggregated physics-informed learning objective implies that a neural network, despite being a universal function approximator, is not guaranteed to find a solution that simultaneously minimizes all terms \cite{bischof2021multi}.
-Moreover, the shape of the Pareto front formed by the multiple objectives is not known beforehand \cite{rohrhofer2023apparent}, raising concerns that a simple weighted-sum aggregation approach may not support all parts of the front \cite{heldmann2023pinn}.
+While a perfect physics solution would, in theory, simultaneously satisfy all PINN loss terms, the expressive capacity of a neural network is always limited by its (necessarily) finite size in practice.
+As argued in \cite{rohrhofer2023role,choong2023jack}, capacity limitations naturally give rise to conflicts and trade-offs between loss terms.
+This, in conjunction with the extreme ruggedness of the physics-informed learning objective, implies that a neural network, despite being a theoretical universal function approximator, is not guaranteed to find a solution that simultaneously minimizes all the terms \cite{bischof2021multi}.
+When data-driven terms are also included, such as observational data or empirical measurements, true contradictions may arise as the data may be noisy, incomplete, or governed by partially unknown physics that differs from the modeled equations.
+In such cases, the multi-objective optimization must reconcile inherently conflicting objectives between data fitting and physics adherence.
+Identifying an appropriate aggregation of objectives to arrive at good (physically satisfactory) trade-off solution is also non-trivial \cite{wei2023select} Moreover, the shape of the Pareto front formed by the multiple objectives is not known beforehand \cite{rohrhofer2023apparent}, with simple weighted-sum aggregations being insufficient to support all parts of non-convex fronts \cite{heldmann2023pinn}.